 Depending on your personal situation you may be covered by Finnish social security.
-To Find out more about this visit the KELA website here
+To find out more about Finnish social security click the following link: KELA website.

 Most insurances in Finland are optional.
 If you are renting an apartment, sometimes the landlord may require a home insurance.
 In addition, cars and other motor vehicles also require insurances.